Staff Product Designer

 Where the work actually was.

 The harder fight wasn't the reframe.
 Leadership was leaning hard into Inbox as Yield's primary delivery channel because schools loved Inbox.
-It was the highest-perceived-value surface clients had.
 But Inbox's value to students was its signal-to-noise ratio.
 Pumping more partner-driven content through it was the fastest way to recreate the email problem Inbox had just solved.
-I argued Yield should use Inbox surgically, only for messages tied to a specific student task, and keep the rest of the experience on the Yield surface itself.
+I argued Yield should use Inbox surgically, only for messages tied to a specific student task, and keep the rest of the experience on the Yield surface.
 That position took two months of repeated framing to land.
 The Inbox channel stayed clean.
-The Inbox case study covers the other side of that fight.

 What I killed, declined, or constrained.